pelendage/mcp-server-demo/CONTRIBUTING.md

 See [issues](https://github.com/databrickslabs/mcp/issues) with the "help wanted" or "bug" labels for items that we'd especially like help with.

-For major new features or changes (e.g. adding a new server, removing tool(s) from an existing server), please file an issue or reach out [via Slack](https://databricks.enterprise.slack.com/archives/C065NC65Q9F) to facilitate initial discussion, before sending a pull request.
+For major new features or changes (e.g. adding a new server, removing tool(s) from an existing server), please file an issue to facilitate initial discussion, before sending a pull request.
 For smaller changes (e.g. fixing a bug, adding a new tool, improving test coverage), feel free to send a pull request directly.

 ### Running tests